-- GMAT or GRE examination: you are required to take the GMAT or GRE examination (within 10 years prior to application to the program) and have the test score results forwarded to the university.
+- GMAT or GRE examination: students are required to take the GMAT or GRE examination (within 10 years prior to application to the program) and have the test score results forwarded to the university.

-The admission decision is based on the full range of your skills and accomplishments as shown in the application materials.
+The admission decision is based on the full range of skills and accomplishments as shown in the application materials.
 Strength in one of the above areas can offset weakness in another area.

-DBA Courses: $3,880 per 4-unit course
+DBA Courses: $4,500 per 4-unit course.

 Tuition varies for other courses.
 See Tuition & Fees for details.

-FOUNDATION CURRICULUM — 12 units
+FOUNDATION CURRICULUM -- 12 UNITS

 After the foundation curriculum course work is completed, a qualifying examination is required.
 This integrative examination will test your mastery of the skills and disciplines of doctoral-level research methods and analysis.

-BUSINESS CORE CURRICULUM — 28 UNITS
+BUSINESS CORE CURRICULUM -- 28 UNITS

-ELECTIVES — 8 UNITS
+ELECTIVES -- 8 UNITS